robguilarr/robguilar/content/about/index.md

 > Analyst, Growth AI - **[CustomerOne](https://www.mckinsey.com/capabilities/growth-marketing-and-sales/solutions/customerone/overview "Learn more")** | Aug 2024 - **Present**

-As a Data Scientist specializing in Customer Sales Growth and AI-driven CRM systems, I leverage data and advanced AI techniques to empower customer relationship management and drive sales growth within B2B functionalities.
+As a Data Scientist focused on Customer Sales Growth, I harness data, NLP (Entity Resolution), and AI to elevate AI-driven CRM systems and drive B2B sales growth.
+My role is all about deploying McKinsey's CustomerOne assets to enhance existing customer relationships, and identify new opportunities.

 > Data Scientist, Generative AI Core Tech - **[Lilli GenAI](https://www.mckinsey.com/about-us/new-at-mckinsey-blog/meet-lilli-our-generative-ai-tool "Learn more")** | Feb 2024 - Jul 2024

-As Data Scientist and Software Engineer at Lilli, McKinsey’s Generative AI live service.
-I led the creation of the core NER system powered by LLMs, spaCy and GLiNER, to enhance knowledge graph or any consumer queries.
-My work drove significant advances in document entities parsing and response accuracy, making a tangible impact on our GenAI capabilities.
+As Data Scientist and Software Engineer at Lilli, McKinsey’s Generative AI live service, I led the creation of the core NER system powered by LLMs, spaCy (Curated Transformer without Lemmatizer) and GLiNER, to enhance query parameters of a Knowledge Graph and other consumers.
+This drove significant advances in entities parsing from documents and response accuracy, making a distinctive impact on our GenAI Client Capabilities.

-- Reduced false-negative detection rates by 70% with a custom LLM-powered NER package, implemented on top of the RAG workflow on FastAPI.
+- Reduced false-negative detection rates by 70% with a custom LLM-powered NER package implemented within the Lilli's RAG workflow using FastAPI.
-- Enhanced response speed by 71% through GLiNER, improving LLM-based NER processing.
+- Enhanced response speed by 71% through GLiNER implementation, improving LLM-based NER processing.
-- Boosted adoption across 5+ workstreams with a few-shot prompt engineering module as a Python Package.
+- Boosted NER adoption across 5+ workstreams with a few-shot prompt engineering module as a Python Package.

 > Data Scientist, CommercialX - **[QuantumBlack AI](https://www.mckinsey.com/capabilities/quantumblack/how-we-help-clients "Learn more")** | Sep 2023 - Jan 2024

-As a Data Scientist at CommercialX, QuantumBlack's retail verticals analytics engine, I focused on developing high-impact solutions in pricing and assortment optimization.
-My contributions played a critical role in supporting successful client deployments under a BOT model.
+As a Data Scientist at CommercialX, QuantumBlack's retail (B2C) vertical analytics engine, I focused on assetizing high-impact solutions in pricing and assortment optimization use cases, and supporting client deployments under a BOT model.

-- 5.2% gross margin uplift achieved for mid-demand products by developing a Python optimization algorithm for gross margin maximization, leveraging XGBoost pricing model outputs, within a 6 pp CPI variation.
+- 5.2% gross margin uplift achieved for mid-demand products by integrating a Python optimization algorithm for gross margin maximization, leveraging XGBoost pricing model outputs, within a 6 pp CPI variation scenarios.
-- 4+ hours of runtime reduction realized by engineering a high-performance distributed computing module using PySpark, optimizing data migration between Databricks DBFS and Azure Blob Storage while exporting Gensim-based neural network outputs for product complementarity.
+- 4+ hours of runtime reduction achieved by engineering a high-performance distributed computing module using PySpark, optimizing data migration between Databricks DBFS and Azure Blob Storage while exporting Gensim-based neural network outputs for product complementarity.

 > Data Analyst, Growth Marketing & Sales - **[Periscope](https://www.mckinsey.com/capabilities/growth-marketing-and-sales/solutions/periscope/overview "Learn more")** | April 2023 - Aug 2023

-As a Data Engineer on Periscope's comprehensive suite for growth within pricing and promo solutions, I focused on migrating big data workflows for a Fortune 500 North American department store.
-My work was instrumental in optimizing data processes and infrastructure under a SaaS model.
+As a Data Engineer on Periscope's suite for growth within pricing and promo solutions, I contributed on the migration of inbound data workflows for a Fortune 500 North American department store, becoming instrumental in optimizing data processes and infrastructure under a SaaS model.

-- 25TB customer database migrated by seamlessly transitioning from ExasolDB to SparkSQL, optimizing critical inbound pipelines.
+- 25TB customer database migrated by transitioning from ExasolDB to SparkSQL, optimizing critical inbound pipelines.
-- Enhanced data flow efficiency by implementing a robust infrastructure within Periscope, orchestrated with Jenkins, and integrated with secure SFTP protocols.
+- Enhanced dataflow efficiency by securing a robust infrastructure within Periscope, orchestrated with Jenkins, and integrated with secure SFTP protocols.

 > Junior Data Analyst, Growth Marketing & Sales - **[Periscope](https://www.mckinsey.com/capabilities/growth-marketing-and-sales/solutions/periscope/overview "Learn more")** | March 2022 - Mar 2023

-As a Data Scientist and Developer at Periscope, I coded a NLP algorithm for product size and price recommendation management, delivering expert-tailored rule-based solutions for retail pricing and assortment use cases.
+As an Analytics Developer at Periscope, I collaborated with Experts to make a NLP algorithm for product size and price recommendation management, delivering a tailored rule-based solutions for retail pricing use cases.

 - 40% speed improvement achieved by optimizing the search and build of product-pricing relationships using a Python TreeNode algorithm, detecting over 5 relationship types in the client’s product shelf assortment.
 - 0.5% profit uplift realized by implementing an AA module that optimized the pricing process, recommending package size relationships within product families based on Cosine similarity clusters.